 What makes the Galapagos cruise so worthwhile is that you will have a knowledgeable guide wherever you go.
 You will be able to ask your guide questions about the geology, wildlife and history of each of the sites that you visit.
 Whether you’re aboard the boat or exploring the islands on foot, your guide is always with you.

-If there is any island that you should snorkel off the coast of, it’s Fernandina Island Galapagos.
+here is any island that you should snorkel off the coast of, it’s Fernandina Island Galapagos.
 The reason for this is that you will step off the iguana coated beach only to find yourself diving beside them in the shallows of the ocean.
 It really is an interesting contrast to seeing them on the surface, where they are almost entirely static, but under the water they glide and swim and cling to rocks.
 This is one of the unique experiences that Galapagos travel is famous for.

 8. San Cristobal Island, Isla San Cristóbal